jupyter-book/jupyter-book/_guide/03_configure.md

 * `use_jupyterlab`: If 'true', interact links will initialize with the Jupyter Lab interface

 Once you've got your site configured how you'd like, it's to build your textbook!

+## Site CSS and Javascript

+You can change the site's CSS rules to get the look and feel you desire, as well as add any javascript that you wish.
+To do so, find the relevant folders in the `assets/` folder.
+If you add a *new* CSS/JS file, make sure that you link it properly by modifying the header template in `_includes/head/custom.html`.